wilsonmar/wilsonmar.github.io/_posts/2020-03-10-pytest-bdd.md

 After following this hands-on tutorial manually, you would be able to add to your resume:

-> Automated testing of BDD based on Gherkin-language stories using Python-based pytest-bdd installed using a Bash script.
+> Automated testing of BDD based on Gherkin using Python-based pytest-bdd installed using a Bash script.
 Integrated libraries for test coverage analysis, data-driven tests, and localization verification.

-## Video tutorial
+## Video tutorials

-1. First, learn about the basic concepts presented gradually in a logic sequence by watching the <a target="_blank" href="https://testautomationu.applitools.com/behavior-driven-python-with-pytest-bdd/">9 videos by Andrew at Applitools' Test Automation University (TAU)</a>.
+1. First, learn about the basic concepts about Pytest.

+   Andrew Knight (@automationpanda, <a target="_blank" href="https://www.AutomationPanda.com">AutomationPanda.com</a>) gradually presents, in a logic sequence and with quizzes <a target="_blank" href="https://testautomationu.applitools.com/behavior-driven-python-with-pytest-bdd/">9 videos at Applitools' Test Automation University (TAU)</a>.

    <a target="_blank" href="https://www.youtube.com/watch?v=ReB6YzMlQ3U" title="Jul 10, 2019 [2:05:00]">Behavior Driven Python with pytest-bdd</a>

-   ## Test assets

-   The value-add of this tutorial is automation (in a <a href="#BashScript">Bash script</a>) which clones and makes use of a GitHub repo from Andrew Knight (@automationpanda, <a target="_blank" href="https://www.AutomationPanda.com">AutomationPanda.com</a>):
+   ## Automation of install and run

+   My value-add here is writing a <a href="#BashScript">Bash script</a> (below) that automatically installs what is needed and runs the test on a public website under test:

+   <a target="_blank" href="https://github.com/wilsonmar/tau-pytest-bdd">https://github.com/wilsonmar/tau-pytest-bdd

+   This is a fork of Andrew's repo in order to avoid future possible breaking changes in Andrew's upstream repo.
+I occassionally sync with it and reconcile changes in my forked version.

    <a target="_blank" href="https://github.com/AndyLPK247/tau-pytest-bdd">https://github.com/AndyLPK247/tau-pytest-bdd

-   In the root of the repo is file <tt>cucumbers.py</tt> file, which defines the subject being tested (a basket of cucumbers).

-   In your mind, substitute the word "cucumber" with a "batch of invoices", or whatever else your own application manages.

-1. For the sake of consistency and my troubleshooting in this automated script, that repo I occassionally sync with as upstream to my forked version:

-   <a target="_blank" href="https://github.com/wilsonmar/tau-pytest-bdd">https://github.com/wilsonmar/tau-pytest-bdd

 <a name="BashScript"></a>